IT Staffing Agency Las Vegas vs. In-House Recruiting: A Strategic Comparison

 Mis-Hire and Turnover Cost

-A bad IT hire typically costs 50-100% of annual salary to resolve, including severance, re-recruiting, onboarding, and the productivity gap.
-In gaming tech specifically, a mis-hire on a compliance-adjacent role can carry regulatory risk on top of the dollar cost.
+A bad IT hire carries costs that can rival the hire's own compensation, including severance, re-recruiting, onboarding, and the productivity gap.
+In gaming tech specifically, a mis-hire on a compliance-adjacent role can carry regulatory risk on top of the direct costs.

 Add it up.
-A single senior IT hire handled internally can carry a total acquisition cost of $25,000-$45,000 once you account for recruiter time allocation, tools, and time-to-fill carrying costs.
+A single senior IT hire handled internally can carry a total acquisition cost well above the typical agency placement fee once you account for recruiter time allocation, tools, and time-to-fill carrying costs.
 That's before you factor in turnover.

 The question isn't whether an agency fee is expensive.
 The question is whether your internal process produces better outcomes, faster, at a lower total cost.
 In most Las Vegas IT hiring scenarios, it doesn't.